nickjanssen/angus/README.md

 * Easily define libraries (likely bower) your app is using
 * Automatically includes javascript, html templates and scss/css, both app specific and library includes in your `index.html`
 * Easily make a production build using `grunt prod` (minified and concatenated)
+* Deploy directly to Amazon S3
+* Serve static resources from a CDN on production

 ## Why Grunt?
 There's Gulp and Brunch out there!